peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Add(
         int intValue);

-Adds this object and another object.
+Adds this arbitrary-precision integer and a 32-bit signed integer and returns the result.

 <b>Parameters:</b>